 The baseline assumption is that the F1-AP connection has at least the same level of protection on the wireless backhaul link as the RRC connection.

-Note: SA3 has to confirm whether the same level of protection for F1-AP as for RRC is acceptable or whether new requirements are needed.
+NOTE: SA3 has to confirm whether the same level of protection for F1-AP as for RRC is acceptable or whether new requirements are needed.

 The following protocols are used for CP signaling protection:

-PDCP is used to protect RRC.
+- PDCP is used to protect RRC.

-PDCP is baseline to protect F1-AP over the wireless backhaul.
+- PDCP is baseline to protect F1-AP over the wireless backhaul.

-Other solutions (e.g. based on using NDS) are not precluded for F1-AP protection.
+- Other solutions (e.g. based on using NDS) are not precluded for F1-AP protection.

 8.3.5 CP alternatives for architecture 1a